umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 We propose to set a per token parameter: **max collateral utilization** stored in the `Token` registry (see ADR-004).
 The system will forbid to make any collateral related operation if the operation would move token _collateral utilization_ above _max collateral utilization_.

-Stable assets will have high max collateral utilization (can go even to 99%).
-Volatile assets should have significant smaller collateral utilization.
+Stable assets will have high max collateral utilization (can go even to 50).
+Volatile assets should have significant smaller collateral utilization, and assets with high risk should have max collateral utilization close to 1.

 ## Detailed Design